 Bunreacht na hÉíreann (the Constitution of Ireland) can only be amended if the proposed amendment has been approved by the people of Ireland in a constitutional referendum.
 Up to 2018, 35 constitutional referendums had been held.
 A referendum on the Thirty-sixth Amendment of the Constitution Bill 2018 was held on 25 May 2018.
 A majority of voters approved this proposal and the Bill to amend the Constitution has been signed into law.
-A second referendum, on the proposal to repeal the offence of blasphemy, is due to be held on Friday 26 October 2018.
+A second referendum, on the proposal to repeal the offence of blasphemy, was held on Friday 26 October 2018.

 An ordinary referendum does not relate to amending the Constitution.
 An ordinary referendum would only be held if the President decided that a Bill contained a proposal of such national importance that the will of the people should be established.
 This would only happen following a a joint petition from both houses of the Oireachtas and consultation with the Council of State.
 To date, no ordinary referendum has been held.
 Read more in our document on ordinary referendums.

 Article 46 of the Constitution sets out the rules for how the Constitution can be amended.
 Article 47 sets out the basic rules for referendums.
 A body of legislation, including a series of Referendum Acts, governs how they operate.